herambgaidhani/Matrix-using-Octave/README.md

 # Matrix-using-Octave

-Matrix and vectors code using octave.
+Matrix and vector's code using octave.